Is the creatinine clearance test done at home?

 What do I need to do to prepare for the creatinine clearance test?

-Your doctor or nurse will give you the test instructions.
-You will need to collect your urine for 24 hours.
-Then, a blood sample will be drawn from you.
+Before the creatinine clearance test, your healthcare provider will give you specific instructions.
+During the creatinine clearance test you will need to collect your urine for 24 hours and then your blood will be drawn.

 What happens if I forget to collect one urine sample during collection?

-Collecting urine samples throughout the entire day is important for the accuracy of the test.
-For this reason, skipping one urine sample may affect the results.
-Please call your doctor’s office to find out whether you should continue collecting or stop and start all over again the next day.
+It’s very important to collect urine samples throughout the entire day for the creatinine clearance test to be accurate.
+If you skip one urine collection, it could affect the test results.
+Call your healthcare provider’s office if you miss a collection to see if you should continue the test or stop and start over the next day.